project-fifo/docs/technical/api/general.rst

       }

    :reqheader accept: accepted encoding, valid is ``application/json``
-   :reqheader x-snarl-token: snarl token for this session
+   :reqheader authorization: Bearer token for OAuth2 auth
-   :resheader x-snarl-token: snarl token for this session
    :resheader content-type: returned datatype, usually ``application/json``

    :status 200: the system is operational
    :status 403: the logged in user lacks the needed permissions
    :status 503: one or more subsystems could not be reached